thisismypassport/shrinko8/README.md

 * [Minification](#minification) - Reduce the token count, character count and compression ratio of your cart.
 * [Linting](#linting) - Check for common code errors such as forgetting to declare a local.
 * [Getting Cart Size](#getting-cart-size) - Count the amount of tokens, characters, and compressed bytes your cart uses.
-* [Format Conversion](#format-conversion) - Convert between p8 and png files.
-Achieves better code compression than Pico-8's.
+* [Format Conversion](#format-conversion) - Convert between p8 files, pngs, and more.
+Achieves better code compression than Pico-8 when creating pngs.
 * [Unminification](#unminification) - Add spaces and newlines to the code of a minified cart, to make it more readable
 * [Custom Python Script](#custom-python-script) - Run a custom python script to preprocess or postprocess your cart